New York Central Railroad: Decline

 The New York Central, like many U.S. railroads, declined after the Second World War.
 Problems resurfaced that had plagued the railroad industry before the war, such as over-regulation by the Interstate Commerce Commission (ICC), which severely regulated the rates charged by the railroad, along with continuing competition from automobiles and trucks.
 These problems were coupled with even more-formidable forms of competition, such as airline service in the 1950s that began to deprive NYC of its long-distance passenger trade.
 The Interstate Highway Act of 1956 helped create a network of government subsidized highways for motor vehicle travel throughout the country, enticing more people to travel by car, as well as haul freight by truck.
 The 1959 opening of the Saint Lawrence Seaway also adversely affected NYC freight business: container shipments could now be directly shipped to ports along the Great Lakes, eliminating the railroads' freight hauls between the east and the Midwest.

 The NYC also carried a substantial tax burden from governments that saw rail infrastructure as a source of property tax revenues – taxes that were not imposed upon interstate highways.
 To make matters worse, most railroads, including the NYC, were saddled with a World War II-era tax of 15% on passenger fares, which remained until 1962: 17 years after the end of the war.

 Robert R. Young: 1954–1958

 In June 1954, management of the New York Central System lost a proxy fight in 1954 to Robert Ralph Young and the Alleghany Corporation he led.

 Alleghany Corporation was a real estate and railroad empire, built by the Van Sweringen brothers of Cleveland in the 1920s, that had controlled the Chesapeake and Ohio Railway (C&O) and the Nickel Plate Road.
 It fell under the control of Young and financier Allan Price Kirby during the Great Depression.

-Young was considered a railroad visionary, but found the New York Central in worse shape than he had imagined.
+Young was considered a railroad visionary but found the NYC in worse shape than he had imagined.
 Unable to keep his promises, Young was forced to suspend dividend payments in January 1958.
-He committed suicide later that month at his Palm Beach, Florida mansion.
+He committed suicide later that month at his mansion in Palm Beach, Florida.